jnsinna01/article-journey/README.md

 # article-journey
 My first repository.
 I have written REST API for my project.
-This is a CRUD application and my first project in Git.
+This is a CRUD application with Search Bar, Like, and Comment option.